TigerdieKatze/CarddavBDPMvConnector/readme.md

 ## TODO

 - [ ] Implement support for additional CardDAV servers
-- [ ] Create a web interface for easier configuration and monitoring
 - [ ] Enhance logging capabilities for better troubleshooting
 - [ ] Implement multi-language support for notifications and logs
 - [ ] Add unit and integration tests for improved reliability